Skip to main content Skip to main navigation Skip to footer content

 • During the meeting, HR Benefits will review: Retirement Date(s), Health benefits and Medicare coordination after retirement, Eligible dependent benefits, Survivor continuation, Beneficiary options and instructions for notifying your department in writing or by email.

-• Contact the Social Security Administration (SSA) for benefits counceling (if applicable).
+• Contact the Social Security Administration (SSA) for benefits counseling (if applicable).

-3) Within 90 days: 120 days prior to Retirement date: Complete Retirement Application
+3) Within 90 days (120 days prior to Retirement date): Complete Retirement Application on CalPERS

 Submit your CalPERS application online via your my|CalPERS account.
 Log in to your my|CalPERS account to schedule an appointment with a representative in a CalPERS office if submitting a hardcopy application.